By the Shores of Time

-She withdrew from his anger, watching him slump into his chair.
-He knew he had her in his grasp while clumsily leaning forward.
+She shriveled from his anger, watching him slump into his chair.
+Alex knew he had her in his grasp while clumsily leaning forward.
 His hand felt along her lap, noticing the slightest tremble.
 Despite her unease, his hand traveled further.

 “Tsk.
 You haven’t really changed much,” he said.
-“You’ve lost a bit of weight too.”
+“You’ve lost a bit of weight, too.”

-“Oh, come on,” he chuckled.
+“Oh, come on,” he smiled.
 “You don’t remember what we used to do?
 What you would do for even a little food?”

-Celeste kept her lips tight, quivering from her frustration.
+Celeste kept her lips tight, quivering from her growing frustration.

 “It’s just you and me right now,” he continued.
 “But I can tell you have things to say.
-Even though you have a new boy toy.”
+Even though you have a new boy toy.
+Do you feel empowered?”

 Alex’s thumb reached into her mouth before suddenly slapped her face.
 She reflexively punched him in his face.
-He stumbled about before trying to punch back.
+He stumbled away before trying to strike back.
 The drunkard fell over, knocking her over while still seated.
 Celeste pushed him to the side with the use of her elbow when he tried to pin her down.
 His head slammed against the bed frame, giving her time to crawl away.
-He chuckled as he slowly stood up, massaging the back of his head.
+He chuckled while he slowly stood up, massaging the back of his head.